 Ms. Rooney also had something to say about the card readers themselves.
 She stated that during a recent deployment of the technology, the TWIC id card readers had a false rejection rate of close to 10%.
 This is in contrast to the 1% false rejection rate that was considered acceptable.

 In addition, the program as a whole has already cost some $420 million dollars, and no end is in sight.
 The situation prompted the GAO, or Government Accountability Office, to issue a statement that questioned the original premise and whether or not it would have any contribution towards greater security(TWIC id card).

 So the question remains, is it worth all the trouble?
 There is no doubt that the nation as a whole needs to be conscious of possible threats to security.
 Not to do so would be careless.

 That being said, to blindly throw money at the problem without first carefully assessing the best way to address the situation is wasteful of tax dollars.
 In addition, it is proving to be an unnecessary hardship to many otherwise honest and hardworking citizens who seek only to look after their families.
 And putting out technologies before they are fully tested or may not even work simply exacerbates the problem.

 The solution may involve carefully weighing the various costs the program imposes on people and the economy.
 In addition to this, careful consideration should be given to technology that can effectively meet the goal of reasonable levels of security at the nation’s most vulnerable points.
-If this balance can be found, then the TWIC program and any that follow it may ultimately prove to be an asset to the country, rather than a burden.
+If this balance can be found, then the TWIC id card and any that follow it may ultimately prove to be an asset to the country, rather than a burden.